-Through small incisions and using special x-rays, the doctor inserts a narrow tube into the damaged vertebra.
-Through this tube, a balloon is inserted into the center of the vertebral body.
+Through a pair of small incisions, and using special x-rays, the doctor uses a needle and cannula to create a small pathway into the damaged vertebra.
+Through this cannula, a balloon is inserted into the center of the vertebral body.

 Balloon Removed, Material Injected

 Once the vertebra is in the correct position, the balloon is deflated and removed.
 The remaining cavities are then injected with bone cement.